By: Chris Nesi

 Eighteen states have such per se laws, which means if a driver is pulled over and ultimately arrested on suspicion of DUI, they could be subject to additional criminal charges if their bodily fluid tests positive for a pre-determined amount of THC or its metabolites.

-This effectively eliminates the state’s requirement to prove a driver is actually impaired, as failing a field sobriety test would, relying instead on the presence of a substance in an individual’s blood or urine, a questionable yardstick for measuring a driver’s ability to safely operate their motor vehicle.
+This effectively eliminates the state’s requirement to prove a driver is actually impaired, as failing a field sobriety test would, relying instead on the presence of a substance in an individual’s blood or urine, a questionable yardstick for measuring a driver’s ability to operate their motor vehicle safely.

 “It is far from established that the identification of either THC or the carboxy THC metabolite may be consistently correlated with behavioral impairment,” Armentano testified before the Nevada Subcommittee on the Medical Use of Marijuana in August.